Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Logic_for_geometric_proofs.md

 > Let $p$, $q$ be two events, then those symbols, $p$ and $q$, represent said events.

 (Partes de una proposición condicional)
-**Parts of a conditional statement**: a conditional statement has three parts, the hyphotesis, the conclusion, and the connector between them.
+**Parts of a conditional statement**: a conditional statement has three parts, the hypothesis, the conclusion, and the connector between them.

 > Conditional statement notation
 >